Welcome to the Donald History and Natural History Group website.

 Established in 1962, the Group is always happy to welcome new members.

-We meet in the Donald Court House Museum at 7.30 p.m. on the second Monday of each month February to November.
+We meet in the Donald Court House Museum at 7.30 p.m. on the second Monday of each month.
+February, March, April, September, October, and November.
+Our Meetings for the months May, June, July, and August will commence at 2.00pm.
 Meetings include a general meeting plus a guest speaker who speaks on an area of local history or natural history.
 Our annual dinner in November also includes a guest speaker, usually from outside the local area, who speaks on a topic of interest.

 Organised bus trips around the district or to areas of special interest are a highlight of the year.